Treats chronic lymphocytic leukemia (CLL).

 ArzerraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to ofatumumab.
+This medicine is not right for everyone.
+You should not receive this medicine if you had an allergic reaction to ofatumumab.

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.